kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

 Now we should see the captures that we added before.
 Now let's check if this data synchronises to other browser clients.
 Therefore we open an new browser window at [http://localhost:3449](http://localhost:3449) where we can observe the newly added captures.

 And that's it, we have a small prototype with just some lines of code with a fully functional backend, that replicates all data to clients, makes online updates and supports offline capabilities.

+(Maybe some final words and replikativ future ...)